-All regular, full-time faculty, staff, and technical service employees of the University enrolled in health care benefits are eligible to participate in the following flexible benefits programs:
+All full-time faculty, staff, and technical service employees of the University enrolled in health care benefits are eligible to participate in the following flexible benefits programs:

 - 1. CONTRIBUTION CONVERSION - 2.
-HEALTH SAVINGS ACCOUNT (HSA)-PPO SAVINGS PLAN ONLY [Annual Election Required] - 3.
-HEALTH CARE FLEXIBLE SPENDING ACCOUNT (FSA)-PPO PLAN ONLY [Annual Election Required] - 4.
+HEALTH SAVINGS ACCOUNT (HSA)-LION Advantage ONLY [Annual Election Required] - 3.
+HEALTH CARE FLEXIBLE SPENDING ACCOUNT (FSA)-LION Traditional ONLY [Annual Election Required] - 4.
 DEPENDENT CARE FLEXIBLE SPENDING ACCOUNT (FSA) [Annual Election Required]

 IRS regulations provide that eligible premiums paid through Contribution Conversion or contributions to the Health Savings Account, Health Care FSA, and Dependent Care FSA are not included for either federal income tax or Social Security (FICA) tax purposes.
 Additionally, contribution conversion and HSA/FSA funds also are excluded from Pennsylvania State Income Tax.
-All of the flexible benefit programs are excluded from Pennsylvania local income taxes.
+All flexible benefit programs are excluded from Pennsylvania local income taxes.
 This is not a deferral of taxes but an actual elimination of income taxes.
-In order to obtain the tax-favored nature of these programs, there are a number of restrictions that must be included in the Plan.
+To obtain the tax-favored nature of these programs, there are several restrictions that must be included in the Plan.
 Plan limitations and restrictions are listed in the appropriate sections of this document.
 You should review each section carefully to determine the level of participation that fits your needs.